Chris Chelios: Detroit Red Wings (1999–2009)

 On August 4, 2005, the 43-year-old re-signed with the Red Wings for a one-year contract.
 On May 24, 2006, Chelios re-signed a one-year contract with the Detroit Red Wings.
 On July 3, 2006, Chelios became the active leader for most games played upon the retirement of teammate Steve Yzerman.
 On April 21, 2007, he became the oldest defenseman to score a short-handed goal in the NHL in a playoff game against the Calgary Flames.

-Chelios was the captain of the US Olympic Hockey Team that played at the 2006 Winter Olympics in Torino, Italy.
-By participating in ice hockey at the 2006 Winter Olympics, Chelios set a new standard, by becoming the first player to take part in an Olympic ice hockey tournament, twenty-two years after he played in his first.
+Chelios was the captain of the US Olympic Hockey Team that played at the 2006 Winter Olympics in Turin, Italy.
+By participating in ice hockey at the 2006 Winter Olympics, Chelios set a new standard, by becoming the first player to take part in an Olympic ice hockey tournament twenty-two years after he played in his first.
 The old record was set by Swiss hockey player Bibi Torriani who had played twenty years after his debut (1928 and 1948).

 Chelios re-signed with the Detroit Red Wings for the 2007–08 season.
 On January 8, 2008, Chelios became the second oldest player in the history of the NHL, at 45 years, 348 days, passing Moe Roberts.
 Only Gordie Howe, who played until age 52, was older.
 On April 12, 2008, Chelios played in his 248th playoff game, breaking the NHL record set by Hall of Fame goaltender Patrick Roy.
 Later that season, Chelios also became the oldest active player to win the Stanley Cup.

-Chelios signed another one-year contract with the Red Wings for the 2008–09 season.
+He signed another one-year contract with the Red Wings for the 2008–09 season.
 On December 5, 2008, Chelios played in his first of two games for the Grand Rapids Griffins, the American Hockey League (AHL) farm club for the Red Wings, as part of a conditioning stint.
 At 46 years of age, he became the oldest player in the 73-year history of the AHL.
-At the conclusion of the 2008–09 season, Chelios was a finalist for the Bill Masterton Memorial Trophy.
+At the conclusion of the 2008–09 season, he was a finalist for the Bill Masterton Memorial Trophy.

 Chicago Wolves and Atlanta Thrashers

-After the Red Wings announced that they would not be re-signing Chelios, he signed a 25-game pro tryout contract with the Chicago Wolves.
+After the Red Wings announced that they would not be re-signing Chelios, he signed a 25-game tryout contract with the Chicago Wolves of the AHL.
 After a second 25-game pro tryout contract with the Wolves, Chelios signed a two-way contract with the Atlanta Thrashers.
 Chelios remained with the Wolves until he was recalled to the Thrashers, hoping that he could provide a spark for the team's playoff hopes.
-He played in seven games for the Thrashers, but failed to record any points.
+He played in seven games for the Thrashers, the first time in his career he did not play for an Original Six team, but failed to record any points.
 On April 7, 2010, Chelios was sent back to the Wolves.